 The Multinoulli distribution is more general.
 It can be used to model outputs that can take two or more values.
 If the output variable can take different values, then it is represented as a Multinoulli random vector, that is, a random vector whose realizations have all entries equal to 0, except for the entry corresponding to the realized output value, which is equal to 1

-Example If the output variable is sex (male of female), then it can be represented as a Bernoulli random variable that takes value 1 for males and 0 for females.
+Example If the output variable is gender (male of female), then it can be represented as a Bernoulli random variable that takes value 1 for males and 0 for females.
 It can also be represented as a Multinoulli random vector that takes value for males andfor females.

 The previous example also shows that a binary classification model (Bernoulli distribution) can always be written as a multinomial model (Multinoulli distribution).